-Auto rates in CA are subject to prior approval and all states provide that rates may not be "excessive, inadequate, or unfairly discriminatory" Nevertheless, Prop.
-103 and accompanying regs mandate Rating Factors in the following order of importance (abridged)
+All states, including California, provide that rates may not be "excessive, inadequate, or unfairly discriminatory" Nevertheless, Prop.
+103 and accompanying regs. mandate the top three Rating Factors in the following order of importance (abridged)

 - 1. The Insured's driving safety record - 2.
 The number of miles he or she drives annually - 3.
-The number of years of driving experience the insured has had.
+The number of years of driving experience the insured has had. - Followed by 16 "optional" rating factors.